Last Updated: 7/6/2023

 Medical Records and Doctor VisitsIf you sustained injuries there are several other things to keep in mind.
 If you miss work, keep track of the time you miss.
-This includes keeping doctors excuses for missed work and keeping track of time you miss work for doctors' appointments.
+This includes keeping doctors' excuses for missed work and keeping track of the time you miss from work for doctors' appointments.
 Also, you should review any medical bills or explanation of benefits forms that you receive from your health insurance company.
 The medical records made when you visit your doctor, physical therapist or other medical providers are very important.
 They will include your description of how you were injured, your physical complaints, your injuries, the doctor's examination findings, and the treatment you received.
 The insurance companies will base its offer to you on this critical information.
 If you fail to tell your doctors everything that hurts, not only will you not be treated properly, but also no one will know about it.
-If you first begin to complain about a medical problem weeks or even months after you were hurt, the insurance company will likely claim that the problem was not from the accident and reduce their settlement offer to you.
+If you first begin to complain about medical problem weeks or even months after you were hurt, the insurance company will likely claim that the problem was not from the accident and reduce their settlement offer to you.

-Likewise, if you are still having problems and they aren't improving, return to your doctors because failing to see a physician regularly is considered evidence that you have fully recovered to the insurance company and eventually, perhaps to a judge or jury.
+Likewise, if you are still having problems and they aren't improving, return to your doctors because failing to see a physician regularly is considered evidence that you have fully recovered to the insurance company and, eventually, perhaps to a judge or jury.
 While you should not go to the doctor every day, you need to see your doctors and tell them if you are still having problems.
 If your doctor says "follow-up as needed", that means to come back in a few weeks if you are still having problems.

-Insurance adjustors spend hours training to use techniques and words to try to settle your case.
-Remember, the adjustor does this for a living, all day and every day.
-When you are dealing with an insurance adjustor you need to be smart and watch what you say because it could later be used against you.
-After all, insurance companies have lawyers and other professionals working for them so you should consider having a professional on your side, an injury lawyer with experience in handling dog bite and attack injuries.
+Dealing With the Insurance AdjusterInsurance adjusters spend hours training to use techniques and words to try to settle your case.
+Remember, the adjuster does this for a living, all day, every day.
+When you are dealing with an insurance adjuster you need to be smart and watch what you say because it could later be used against you.
+Insurance companies have lawyers and other professionals working for them, so you should consider having a professional on your side - an injury lawyer with experience in handling dog bite and attack injuries.

 What Should I Do Next?